 This post was written in exchange for books from Kate’s Growing Readers & Usborne Books; however, all opinions are my own.

 As a teacher, a question I hear time and time again from parents is, “How can I help my child to enjoy reading”?
-While I do not claim to have all of the answers (not even close), I do know that engaging with texts from a young age is certainly a good starting place for setting your child up for a future relationship with them.
-That being said, I thought I would take a moment to share with you all today some things that I am working hard to do with my little (as a mama and teacher) to set the stage for what I hope is a lifelong love for reading.
+While I do not claim to have all of the answers, I do know that engaging with texts from a young age is certainly a good starting place for setting your child up for a future relationship with them.
+That being said, I thought I would take some time to share with you all today a few things that I am working hard to do with my little (as a mama and teacher) to set the stage for what I hope is a lifelong love for reading.

 1. Make books accessible.
 We keep books in multiple locations.
 Asher can access them in his room, in the living room and even the car, for that matter.
 It is important to me that he is able to select texts at his leisure without having to wait for mom or dad to get them for him.
 You wouldn’t believe how much it makes my mama heart flutter when I walk in a room to see he has picked out a book himself, and he is joyfully reading along in his own little way.